vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 # Virtual TPM (vTPM)
 Virtual Trusted Platform Module (vTPM) is a virtual version of a physical TPM 2.0 chip, implemented using VM Encryption.
 It offers the same functionality as a hardware TPM 2.0 but is used within virtual machines (VMs).
 With vTPM, each VM can have its own unique and isolated TPM to help secure sensitive information and ensure system integrity.
-It enables VMs to use security enhancements like BitLocker disk encryption and to authenticate virtual hardware devices, creating a more secure virtual environment.
+It enables VMs to use security enhancements like BitLocker disk encryption and to authenticate virtual hardware devices, creating a more secure environment.

 ## How to Get Started